Jblueart/Mechacar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/104408782/187082636-022b446f-2b82-4211-858d-cef6c9a3c97f.png)

-Each of the vehicles is affected minutely by each of the various parameters of not only the independent variables above, but also the Vehicle Length & Ground clearnce variables.
+Each of the vehicles is affected minutely by each of the various parameters of not only the independent variables above, but also the Vehicle Length & Ground clearence variables.

+I love this scatter chart illustrating the various facets and how they impact the overall equasion.
+It's helpful in comparing a few factors at a time, but is more theoretical in that you're not examining specific vehicles.
+It would be fun to have a filter to look at specific models and to compare cars within a subset category to best understand how to tweak the features of them to maximize mpg based on real data.
+For instance compare a Jeep with a Toyota Rav4 and the Mazda c-5 or c-50 to see the variance within the category.
+This can inform your overall design.

+To get even better results one would also need to compare engine size & power, but that would be better suited to a different illustration model.